mehulagg/gitlab/doc/user/application_security/sast/analyzers.md

-GitLab SAST post analyzers never modify report contents directly but work by augmenting results with additional properties (such as CWEs), location tracking fields, and a means of identifying false-positives or insignificant findings.
+GitLab SAST post analyzers never modify report contents directly but work by augmenting results with additional properties (such as CWEs), location tracking fields, and a means of identifying false positives or insignificant findings.

 The implementation of post analyzers is determined by feature availability tiers, where simple data enrichment may occur within our free tier and most advanced processing is split